massaox/katacoda-scenariosv2/kipday2/hpa/step3.md

 `kubectl apply -f /root/manifests/hpa-test.yaml`{{ execute HOST1 }}

-After a couple of seconds our new HPA object should report some information:
+After a minute or so our new HPA object should report some information:

 `kubectl describe hpa hpa-test`{{ execute HOST1 }}